dthung99/Liver_tumor_segmentation_with_U_Net/README.md

 - The augmentation techniques used: Elastic Deformations, adding Gaussian Noise, and adding Contrast.

-- Due to extreme imbalance in the data labels, I decided to combine Dice Loss with Focal Loss for a customed loss function ().
+- Due to extreme imbalance in the data labels, I decided to combine Dice Loss with Focal Loss for a customed loss function (The ratio of 3 labels are: 14000-1100-1).

 ## Aims: